by Vina Medenilla

 After four years of living in the metro, she was diagnosed with Stage IV uterine cancer and Stage III cervical cancer.
 A former operations manager in a multinational company, she realized that her working environment was a contributing factor to her sickness.
 Aside from being stressed, pressured, and exposed to pollution caused by chemicals, she was also accustomed to an unhealthy lifestyle brought about by eating processed food.

 Despite her condition, she still managed to maintain her garden.
-This was Evangelista’s way to divert her away from the pain that she felt.
+This was Evangelista’s way to divert her attention away from the pain that she felt.
 As per the gardener, smelling the flowers and singing songs of praise and worship while gardening helped her to heal and recover fast.
 She added that gardening gives her physical and emotional strength.

 Her plants became a reliable partner during her recovery stage.
 It took two years for the cancer cells in her body to disappear and for new cells to develop.
 During this time, Evangelista also had to completely change her lifestyle; she avoided stress and began to eat healthy.